Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Facebook Twitter Linkedin Copy link post URL copied

-10 min read
+13 min read

 Enjoy!

-What are “communication channels”?
+What are communication channels?

-In a nutshell, communication channels are mediums through which you can send a message to its intended audience.
 For example, phone calls, text messages, emails, video, radio, and social media are all types of communication channels.

 In a company, communication channels keep information flowing efficiently.
 A breakdown in any channel, such as phone lines being down, could leave your employees and customers being seriously misinformed or left in the dark.
-On the flip side, effective communication channels can enhance productivity and help you make better decisions as a team.

 Here are a few other ways to use communication channels: